Team-Resurgent/Repackinator/README.md

 Also included, is the ability to easily update legacy Attacher (default.xbe) created by tools like DVD2Xbox with new improved Cerbios Attacher (default.xbe).

 ## Install Notes
-* Run Repackinator.exe first time as administrator. ***First run must be as administrator to enable context menu under Windows, CLI included.***
+* Repackinator consists of two executables:
+  * `Repackinator.exe` - GUI application for managing and processing Xbox disk images
+  * `repackinator.shell.exe` - Command-line interface for all operations
+* *Windows Only* Run `repackinator.shell.exe -a=register` as administrator to enable context menu.
+The application will automatically prompt for elevation if needed.
+Use `repackinator.shell.exe -a=unregister` to remove context menu.

 ## Known Issues
 * XBMC based FTP programs are known to "trim" files that get too close to the FATX limit.
 Repackinator is designed to be aware of this limit and will never produce a file larger than 4,290,735,312 bytes.
 We have had issues reported from this scenario. ***This will manifest as a black screen when trying to launch your game.
 If you transfer to Xbox with FTP and experience this, verify your *.1.cci or *.1.iso file size matches what is on your computer.***